-Sarah Hallett is a Psy.D.
-Candidate in Clinical Psychology at the Adler Graduate Professional School.
-She is working under the supervision of Dr. Breanne Faulkner, Dr. Nicole Dignard and Nicole Notarfonzo.
+Dr. Sarah Hallett completed her Doctor of Psychology in Clinical Psychology at the Adler Graduate Professional School.
+She is a Psychologist in Supervised Practice working under the supervision of Dr. Shelley McMain and Dr. Shari Geller.

 Sarah has completed clinical training in private practice working through a trauma informed perspective in assessment and therapy with adults and adolescents suffering from childhood trauma, addiction, adoption, anxiety, and depression.
 Sarah has clinical experience with parents/caregivers and their adolescents challenged with addictions and has delivered workshops and group work for these populations.
 Sarah was adjunct faculty at the Adler Graduate Professional School between 2017-2022, teaching their graduate certificate course in trauma psychotherapy.